 Our team practices exemplary food hygiene, including frequent cleaning and sanitizing.
 Staff and guests will wash their hands frequently at one of our three hand washing stations.
-Hand sanitizer will also be provided (but does not replace the need to wash hands).

 For the health of our guests and staff, our protocols are non-negotiable.
+Thank you for your cooperation and understanding as we follow the City’s guidelines to keep our team and guests safe.

 HOW MANY STUDENTS ARE IN A CLASS?